Skipped64-inf/katacoda-scenarios/influxDB-first-steps/step1.md

  - 'influxdb:2.2' specifies the image which docker should run the container from.
 In this case we want to set a version so it does not break any future deployments if the version changes.
 If the image is not available/pulled locally, it pulls the image from the docker hub.

 This will start the container and preconfigure our environment so we have the database ready and runnning.
-## 4. Installing Telegraf with docker
+## 4. Installing Telegraf

 Though we got the database running, we still need a tool to input data into the database.
 The choice when working with influxdb is telegraf.
 > Telegraf is a server-based agent for collecting and sending all metrics[...]. [[1]](https://www.influxdata.com/time-series-platform/telegraf/)

-Telegraf needs a configuration file to match the influxdb credentials specified during installation.
-To make this scenario a little simpler i've already provided that configuration file.
-Let's take a look:
-`cat telegraf.conf`{{execute}}

-Token, organization and bucket need to be set as configured in the influxdb container.

-`docker run -d --name=telegraf -v /root/telegraf.conf:/etc/telegraf/telegraf.conf --net=influxdb-telegraf-net telegraf`{{execute}}

-Finally, we can run the telegraf container.
+We will install telegraf on the hostmachine instead of a docker container, because our goal is to monitor system resources and fill them into the database.

+`wget -qO- https://repos.influxdata.com/influxdb.key | sudo tee /etc/apt trusted.gpg.d/influxdb.asc >/dev/null && source /etc/os-release && echo "deb https://repos.influxdata.com/${ID} ${VERSION_CODENAME} stable" | sudo tee /etc/apt/sources.list.d/influxdb.list && sudo apt-get update && sudo apt-get install telegraf`{{execute}}

+This adds the corresponding repo to our ubuntu machine and installs telegraf.
+For an installation on other systems visit [the installation page](https://docs.influxdata.com/telegraf/v1.22/install/).

 ## 3. Checking the installation

 To make sure the installation went through, run:
 `docker ps`{{execute}}

-This outputs all running docker containers, here our influxdb and telegraf containers.
+This outputs all running docker containers, here our influxdb container.

 You can now test if the database is indeed running by calling the command:
 `curl localhost:8086`{{execute}}
 which should return some html output.
 We send a simple webrequest to the assigned port from the docker run command and we can see that the database is infact running on that port and returns a valid response on request.
-Another way to check if there are any errors is by looking at `docker logs influxdb`{{execute}}
+Another way to check if there are any errors is by looking at:
-and
-`docker logs telegraf`{{execute}}.
+`docker logs influxdb`{{execute}}

 Alright, logs looking good.
 On to the fun part!